Skip to main content

 • Set the url in the ollama_embedder/ollama_llm section of config.yaml to point to your Ollama server (default: http://docker.host.internal:11434).

-• Run Ollama in docker container:
+• Run Ollama in a Docker container:

 • For Windows/MacOS/Linux users.

-• Run Ollama in docker container using the following command: docker run -d --network wrenai_wren -v ollama:/root/.ollama -p 11434:11434 --name ollama ollama/ollama.
+• Run Ollama in a Docker container using the following command: docker run -d --network wrenai_wren -v ollama:/root/.ollama -p 11434:11434 --name ollama ollama/ollama.

 • Set the url in the ollama_embedder/ollama_llm section of config.yaml to point to your Ollama server (default: http://ollama:11434).